 Travel Insurance is compulsory for all travellers on all tours and details must be presented to tour guide before departure.
 Please refer to terms and conditions for more details.

 Departure location : Default pick up: YHA Perth at 07:00am.
 Other pick up locations available are: Billabong Backpackers at 06:20am; Brittania on William at 06:45am; Wellington St Tourist Coach Stand at 07:00am.

 Arrival location : Select Adelaide accommodation early evening Day 9.

-Travel in air-conditioned mini coach with a max 18 passengers, all meals, entrance fees and activities including learn to surf and swim with tuna, 2 nights bush camping (no facilities), 1 night farm stay accommodation and other nights on camp grounds with showers, toilets and an Aussie country pub experience, all camping equipment (sleeping bag hire $35), all national park entry and camping fees.
+Travel in air-conditioned mini coach with a max 18 passengers, all meals, entrance fees and activities including learn to surf and swim with tuna, 2 nights bush camping (no facilities), 1 night farm stay accommodation and other nights on camp grounds with showers, toilets and an Aussie country pub experience, all camping equipment (except sleeping bag), all national park entry and camping fees.

 Optional Experiences (at own expense):